 - There is no previous pregnancy.

 - Lynch syndrome.
 This syndrome affects families and can increase the risk of infection withColon Cancer.
 Lynch syndrome is associated with many other types of cancer.
 If you have Lynch syndrome, your risk of developing other cancers increases.
-Lynch syndrome is a genetic condition, so talk to your family about any history of ovarian cancer or the womb or rectum;
+Lynch syndrome is a genetic condition, so talk to your family about any history of ovarian cancer or Uterus or rectum;

 How do I know if ovarian cancer gene mutations run in my family?

-If you have a strong family history of ovarian cancer or breast cancer, your health care provider might suggest genetic testing.
+If you have a strong family history of ovarian cancer or Breast cancer, your health care provider might suggest genetic testing.

 This type of test will identify any mutations or changes you have in your genetic makeup.
 Understanding your family history and genetic makeup can help early cancer treatment.